JaimeLeoz/JaimeLeoz/README.md

     Very Responsible of my actions and I always work for improvement Fun to have around!
     Thrive in International Environment

+### Communication Skills

+    My jobs required constant and direct communication and to adapt it to the different stakeholders Required to communicate with different departments and adapt to each of one the content and specifics of the info to:

+        Product Owners
+        Developers
+        UIX
+        PR
+        Brand
+        CEO's
+        Legal
+        Other Marketing channels

 ## What I'm bringing to the table?
 HARD SKILLS